OxOv3rH4uL/SCHOOL-MANAGEMENT-SYSTEM-GUI/README.md

 2)DOWNLOAD THE FONTS

-3) GO TO COMMAND PROMPT OF THAT FOLDER AND TYPE pip install -r requirements.txt
+3)GO TO COMMAND PROMPT OF THAT FOLDER AND TYPE  'pip install -r requirements.txt' (without strings)

    IF YOU DONT HAVE PIP , FOLLOW THESE STEPS:
    1) GO TO CONTROL PANEL